camunda/camunda-docs/docs/components/modeler/web-modeler/process-applications.md

 - You cannot create subfolders inside a process application.
 - Process applications can only be deployed to a Zeebe cluster in version 8.4.0 or higher.
 - It is not possible to deploy individual files that are part of a process application; the application will always be deployed as a whole.
-- When you deploy a process application, only the main process will be checked for missing [Connector secrets](../../console/manage-clusters/manage-secrets.md).
+- When you deploy a process application, only the main process is checked for missing [Connector secrets](../../console/manage-clusters/manage-secrets.md).
 - The overall size of the deployment bundle is limited due to a maximum [record](../../zeebe/technical-concepts/internal-processing.md) size of 4 MB in Zeebe.
   Effectively, the limit is between 2 and 3 MB as Zeebe writes more data to the log stream than just the raw deployment.
-  - If you exceed the limit, you will see the following [error message](#deployment-errors):
+  - If you exceed the limit, you are shown the following [error message](#deployment-errors):
     `Command 'CREATE' rejected with code 'EXCEEDED_BATCH_RECORD_SIZE'`
-- When naming your milestone with a version tag, users are unable to modify and delete the created versions.